Aerial Visual Intelligence for GIS

 HD Imagery for GIS

 UAS used to be exclusive to the military and law enforcement, but that has all changed.
 Since drones can fly much lower than manned aircraft, they can capture GIS-ready HD imagery.
 Resolution of 1-2" is easily obtainable and turn-around time is now hours, not weeks or months, as is the case with manned aerial photography.

 3D Point Clouds for GIS

-In order to visualize terrain, man-made features and to perform volumetric calculations, 3D geospatial models are needed.
-Recently, both aerial and ground-based LiDAR have provided 3D content for GIS.
-Now, high resolution 3D geospatial point cloud data can be captured by small, inexpensive UAS.
-The resolution of the 3D data rivals ground-based LiDAR at a fraction of the price.
-The results are stunning.
+To visualize terrain, generate elevation contours or perform volumetric calculations, 3D geospatial models are needed.
+3D point cloud data is a by-product of the ortho-imagery process of UAS aerial photography.
+The resolution of the 3D data rivals ground-based LiDAR at a fraction of the price and the results are simply stunning.

 More about 3D Point Clouds for GIS

 Flightline Video for GIS

 More than just moving pictures, Flightline Video is geospatial content captured from either manned or unmanned aerial platforms.
 The resulting video not only provides realtime situational awareness, but is also a revolutionary new data capture tool for GIS!More about Flightline Video for GIS

 On-Line & Cloud Delivery